 We have several big surgeries coming up in our family that will not be covered by our not-so-great health insurance, so we’re saving up for those.

 We also save for many true expenses—the most important and impactful thing we have learned from YNAB.
-Christmas, annual trips to visit our respective families (currently on hold, so that money may be moved to other priorities), back-to-school shopping, car replacement, computer replacement.
+Christmas, annual trips to visit our respective families (currently on hold), back-to-school shopping, car replacement, computer replacement.
 We took our wish lists offline when COVID hit, other than saving for a big 15th Wedding Anniversary shindig in 2021 (fingers crossed).

 We both come from upper middle class families, and due to that privilege, scholarships and generous grandparents, we came to our marriage with no college debt or personal debt.

 We shifted our spending to allow for a significant job change for my spouse, who was unhappy in his more lucrative corporate job, and stopped generating as much savings.